(CNN)Here's some background information about Ebola, a virus with a high fatality rate that was first identified in Africa in 1976.

 Ebola is extremely infectious but not extremely contagious.
 It is infectious, because an infinitesimally small amount can cause illness.
 Laboratory experiments on nonhuman primates suggest that even a single virus may be enough to trigger a fatal infection.

 Instead, Ebola could be considered moderately contagious, because the virus is not transmitted through the air.
-The most contagious diseases, such as measles or influenza, virus particles are airborne.

 Humans can be infected by other humans if they come in contact with body fluids from an infected person or contaminated objects from infected persons.
 Humans can also be exposed to the virus, for example, by butchering infected animals.